NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 The trace database is used to decode the raw modem trace.
 Each modem firmware version has a separate trace database.
 The trace database version must match the modem firmware version of the selected device.

-If [AT Host](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html) is enabled, choose **Autoselect** to have Cellular Monitor automatically select the trace database version.
+If [AT Host](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html) is enabled, choose **Autoselect** to have the {{app_name}} automatically select the trace database version.
 If not, select the database whose version matches your modem firmware from the dropdown list of databases.

 #### Modem trace serial port